-wogma rating: Watch when on TV/online (?) - For kids only.
+wogma rating: Add to “To Watch” list, watch some day (?) - For kids only.

 A cute collection of sub-events that end up as a choppy and preachy film.
 But kids will enjoy their time with Chintoo.
 Strictly not for adults though.Read more